bp4mc2/bp4mc2-graphql/README.md

 The *GraphQL combining* capability delivers a way of combining results from different GraphQL endpoints into one resultset.
 This means that the corresponding GraphQL schema should in some way be constructed from the schema's from the individual GraphQL endpoints.

-From these capabilities, the following requirements can be formulated:
+From these capabilities, the following requirements can be formulated.
+Any GraphQL endpoint that can be considered a Knowledge Graph endpoint, should at least implement requirements R1 to R5.
+Any Knowledge Graph endpoint that can considered a complete replacement of a SPARQL endpoint with federation features (e.g.: an endpoint that is used to combine results from different, federated datasets), should also implement requirements R6 to R11.

-1. It should be possible to send a regular GraphQL query (without any extensions): CAP-1;
+1. It should be possible to send a regular GraphQL query (without any extensions) over http: CAP-1;
 2. It should be possible to add a JSON-LD context to the GraphQL result: CAP-1;
 3. It should be possible to use content negotiation to obtain specific RDF serialisations (at least RDF/XML, Turtle, JSON-LD and annotated HTML): CAP-1;
 4. It should be possible to construct and deconstruct URI's in de resulting response: CAP-1;